Disney has a price problem. It has ambitious plans to fix that - KESQ

 Paid access to Lightning Lanes, which first debuted at Disney World in 2021, can cost another $17-$41 per person, per day, depending on the park and the season.

 Certain popular rides aren’t included, however.
-Using the Lightening Lane specifically for “Star Wars: Rise of the Resistance,” for example, would cost about $25 extra per person.
+Using the Lightning Lane specifically for “Star Wars: Rise of the Resistance,” for example, would cost about $25 extra per person.

 But Munsil points out that this is the cheapest of any theme park “express” service on the market.
 He said Universal charges $105-$310 per person, per day, for their express pass, depending on number of parks and options.
 Cedar Point charges $95-$120 per person, per day.
 Busch Gardens charges $60-$150 per person, per day.